SamsidParty/TopNotify/README.md

 Earlier Versions Of Windows 10 May Work, But Have Not Been Tested And Are Not Officially Supported.

-# Dynamic Reflow

-Dynamic reflow is a system that caches the window handles of the notifications, allowing for reducing CPU usage.
-Instead of finding the window every interception update, it uses the cached one.
-When the cached handle eventually expires, the reflow system will find a new one and cache that.

 # Installation

 - Download The Latest Release From The [Releases](https://github.com/SamsidParty/TopNotify/releases) Page